What kind of mattress is a Tuft & Needle?

 Instead of shipping it back to us, we work together to donate the mattress to a nearby charity.
 Send us a scanned or photographed copy of your receipt and we'll process your full refund.
 If no charity is available nearby for donation, we'll arrange a 3rd party pickup for the mattress.

 Is the return process different if I ordered through Amazon?

 If your mattress was "Sold by Amazon," then all returns and customer support questions should go through Amazon's support.
-We're always here to help with general questions, but they'll handle all returns, exchanges, and warranty issues.
+We're always here to help with general questions, but they'll handle all returns.